The Kamuiwakka Hot Falls -カムイワッカ湯の滝

 Moreover, for people who are worried about the convenience of access and want to enjoy the trip more freely, I suggest renting a car.
 The service is available both in the Memanbetsu airport and in the city of Abashiri.
 Driving from Sapporo, the distance is 450km, which means that you should get there in approximately 6-7 hours.

-Before, it was possible to bathe in the Kamuiwakka hot water natural open air bath, but after incidents involving falling rocks the most popular part ended has been unfortunately closed.
-Now you can walk upstream the Kamuiwakka river for just 140 meters, but that has become a nice experience too!
+Some time ago, it was possible to bathe in the Kamuiwakka hot water natural open air bath, but after some accidents involving falling rocks the most popular part has been unfortunately closed.
+Now you can walk upstream the Kamuiwakka river for just 140 meters.
+That has become a nice experience too!
 As the surface of the river is slippery there is also a rope you can grab to climb steadily.

-When I came to Kamuiwakka hot falls I used a bus.
-Since the road to the falls was not paved I felt a bit like I was on a safari.
+When we went to Kamuiwakka hot falls we used a bus.
+Since the road to the falls was not paved we felt a bit like we were on a safari.
 Usually it is possible to see animals like foxes and deers from the bus, so it was interesting.